VISIONAI/VMXdocs/docs/VMXAppBuilder.md

 ## Creating Models

-To create a model, click on on the "eye" icon.
+To create a model, click on the "eye" icon.

 ---